ksu-cs-textbooks/cis642-643/content/2-waterfall-model/02-requirements-gathering/01-introduction.md

 date: 2018-08-24T10:53:26-05:00
 ---

 The first step in any kind of software development project _should_ be to determine what the software needs to do.
-In order to determine that, we need to fully undertand the problem.
+In order to determine that, we need to fully understand the problem.
 This is the core of what _requirements gathering_ is about.

 Think back to the story problems from your early days of math: